Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Experiments

 \paragraph{Practical benefits} Unified Embedding tables offer solutions to several challenging and practical issues in large-scale embedding learning systems.

-\squishlist \item \textbf{Simple configuration:} With standard embedding methods, we must independently tune the table size and dimension for each feature.
+\squishlist \item \textbf{Simple configuration}: With standard embedding methods, we need to independently tune the table size and dimension for each feature.
 Hyperparameter tuning is an arduous process due to the large number of categorical features used in production (hundreds if not thousands).
-Unified Embedding tables are far simpler to configure: the total table size is calculated based on the total memory budget, and we only need to tune the dimension on a per-feature basis---easily accomplished via AutoML~\citep{DBLP:conf/cvpr/BenderLCCCKL20} or attention-based search methods~\citep{yasuda2023sequential}.
-This yields roughly a 50\% reduction in hyperparameters.
+Unified Embedding tables are far simpler to configure: the total table size is calculated based on the available memory budget, and we only need to tune the dimension on a per-feature basis---easily accomplished via AutoML~\citep{DBLP:conf/cvpr/BenderLCCCKL20} or attention-based search methods~\citep{yasuda2023sequential,axiotis2023performance}.
+This yields roughly a 50\% reduction in the number of hyperparameters.

 \item \textbf{Adapt to dynamic feature distributions}: In practice, the vocabulary size of each feature changes over time (new IDs enter the system on a daily basis, while stale items gradually vanish).
-For example, in a short video platform, we expect a highly dynamic video ID vocabulary with severe churn.
+For example, in a short-form video platform, we expect a highly dynamic video ID vocabulary with severe churn.
 In e-commerce, a significant number of new products are added during the holiday season compared to off-season.
 Thus, a fixed number of buckets for a given table can often lead to sub-optimal performance.
 Unified Embedding tables offer a large parameter space that is shared across all features, which can better accommodate fluctuations in feature distributions.

 \item \textbf{Hardware compatibility}: Machine learning accelerators and frameworks have co-evolved with algorithms to support common use-cases, and the ``row embedding lookup'' approach has been the standard technique for the past decade.
-While Unified Embedding tables are well-supported by the latest TPUs~\citep{jouppi2023tpu} and GPUs~\citep{DBLP:conf/recsys/WeiLYLLSW22, DBLP:conf/isca/MudigereHHJT0LO22}, many of the latest advanced embedding methods require memory access patterns that are not as compatible with ML accelerators.
+While Unified Embedding tables are well-supported by the latest TPUs~\citep{jouppi2023tpu} and GPUs~\citep{DBLP:conf/recsys/WeiLYLLSW22, DBLP:conf/isca/MudigereHHJT0LO22}, many of the recent and novel embedding methods require memory access patterns that are not as compatible with ML accelerators.

 \squishend